Alessio Deledda: 2023: Daytona debut

 The Italian took part in the 24 Hours of Daytona at the start of 2023, competing for NTE Sport in the GTD category.

 His main campaign would once again lie in the DTM, where Deledda teamed up with Mirko Bortolotti and Franck Perera at SSR Performance.
+With a best race finish of 18th, the Italian ended up 32nd in the standings, failing to score points throughout the year.

+2024: IGTO victory

+For the 2024 season, Deledda entered the International GT Open as part of the Oregon Team, driving alongside Lamborghini factory driver Jordan Pepper.
+At the second round in Hockenheim, Deledda was able to inherit second place following Pepper's stint, before passing Anthony Bartone to take his first win in GT3 competition.
+Subsequently, Deledda and Pepper finished second in the IGTO's endurance event at Spa.

 Controversy

 On 26 November 2020, Deledda caused a stir after publishing several videos on his Instagram profile of himself driving recklessly and with high speed on an Italian motorway near Pomezia, Lazio.
 In one of the videos he slalomed around many cars during a traffic jam, and in another video he filmed the dashboard of his own car reaching 300 km/h in the process.
-A third video showed a Point-of-view shot driving a Lamborghini Urus on a public road, reaching again around 200 km/h while driving with one arm on the steering wheel.
+A third video showed a point-of-view shot driving a Lamborghini Urus on a public road, reaching again around 200 km/h while driving with one arm on the steering wheel.
 Deledda was criticized by former F1 driver Giedo van der Garde, along with a handful of other notable F1 personalities.

 Deledda posted a statement in Italian on his Twitter on November 27 saying that he's sorry they associated the video with his name and that his intent was and will always be to "raise awareness" among his followers about "similar acts of villainy".
-He went onto say that his mistake was "probably not to specify that it was an act of complaint".
+He went on to say that his mistake was "probably not to specify that it was an act of complaint".